 All patients require an initial assessment at which time the clinician reviews the patient's medical and dental health history.
-An oral health examination is performed and will determine if the patient will need x-rays, and if they are eligible for care in our clinic.
+An oral health examination is performed and will determine if the patient will need X-rays, and if they are eligible for care in our clinic.
 Only patients whose care is suitable for teaching purposes are eligible for treatment in the Cabrillo College Dental Hygiene Clinic.
 Some patients may initially qualify for treatment and later may no longer be considered appropriate as teaching cases.
-If this circumstance occurs, services will be discontinued and the patient will be referred to his/her dentist.
+If this circumstance occurs, services will be discontinued and the patient will be referred to their dentist.

 The following are conditions of patient acceptability for treatment in the Cabrillo College Dental Hygiene Clinic: